census-ecosystem/opencensus-experiments/interoptest/README.md

 OC Agent simply receives export from each server and forwards that to TC.

 ## Protos
-All protto definitions used for Interoperability test is defined [here][InteroperabilityTestProto]
+All proto definitions used for Interoperability test is defined [here][InteroperabilityTestProto]

 [InteroperabilityTestDesignDiagram]: /interoptest/drawings/InteroperabilityTestDesignDiagram.png "Interoperability Design"
 [InteroperabilityTestProto]: /interoptest/proto/interoperability_test.proto "Interoperability Test Proto"